SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 to provide easy to use, validated reconstruction chains.

 The available pipelines can be viewed by passing the `--help-pipeline-list` argument to `flreconstruct`.
-This will print a tree of the available pipelines:
+This will print a tree of the available pipelines

 ~~~~~
 $ flreconstruct --help-pipeline-list